opensumi/docs/docs/develop/module-apis/editor.en.md

 ### Example

-**Sample 1** : Register an editor component for a Uri like example_scheme://exampleTitle, so that it can be opened within the editor.
+**Sample 1**: Register an editor component for a Uri, e.g. example_scheme://exampleTitle, so that it can be opened within the editor.

 ```tsx
 const ExampleEditorComponent = () => {